laserpants/dotenv-cpp/README.md

 std::cout << std::getenv("DATABASE_PASSWORD") << std::endl;
 ```

-Updating the previous example and running the program again, after setting the `DATABASE_USERNAME` variable, e.g. as
+Updating the previous example, recompiling and running the program again, after setting the `DATABASE_USERNAME` variable, e.g. as

 ```
-DATABASE_USERNAME=root ./main
+DATABASE_USERNAME=root ./example
 ```

 the output this time is: